XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Sample

-Similarly, IRAS 20550+1656 is a class IIIb merger system.
+Similarly, IRAS 20550+1656 is also a class IIIb merger system.
 The separation between the optical nuclei is uncertain, but believed to be about $11.^{\!\!\prime\prime}7$ \citep{Arribas04}.
-From the RBGS fluxes, we calculate luminosities of $\log(L_{\textrm{FIR}}/\lsol) = 11.66$ and $\log(L_{\textrm{IR}}/\lsol) = 11.94$ for a redshift of z=0.036, corresponding to a distance of $\sim$161 Mpc \citep{Armus09}.
+From the RBGS fluxes, we calculate the IR luminosity to be $\log(L_{\textrm{IR}}/\lsol) = 11.94$ for a redshift of z=0.036, corresponding to a distance of $\sim$161 Mpc \citep{Armus09}.
 Optical \citep{Baan98} and IR \citep{Inami10} spectroscopy and line ratio diagnostics indicate that this system is a starburst.
 The Spitzer data in particular \citep{Inami10} suggests that 80\% of the IR luminosity comes from a region outside the nuclei of the two interacting galaxies in this merger.